 Although opioids constitute a relatively small percentage of total overdoses encountered in the ED, they merit particular attention because of the potential mortality/morbidity they cause when unrecognized and untreated, as well as the relative ease of reversing their effects.
 The notable prevalence of opioids in current prescribing patterns, as well as recreational uses, mandates that physicians maintain a high index of suspicion when treating the patient who is unconscious for unknown reasons.

-The medical profession, licensing agencies, and federal enforcement have been increasingly focusing on prescribing practices for short- and long-term use of narcotic substances.
+The increase in opioid use, and thus in overdoses, may have been an unintended consequence of attempts to address the problem of undertreated pain (eg, designating pain as "the fifth vital sign").
+In response, the medical profession, licensing agencies, and federal enforcement have been increasingly focusing on prescribing practices for short- and long-term use of narcotic substances.
 In addition, legislation to create prescription-drug monitoring programs has been enacted in 49 states (eg, Kentucky HB1, which requires physicians to consult the state's online drug database before prescribing pain medication to a patient).

 Activation of opioid receptors results in inhibition of synaptic neurotransmission in the central nervous system (CNS) and peripheral nervous system (PNS).
 Opioids bind to and enhance neurotransmission at three major classes of opioid receptors.
 It is also recognized that several poorly defined classes of opioid receptors exist with relatively minor effects.